Sunday, 22 December 2024

 China turns to supercomputers for AI development amid US chip sanctions, aiming for technological self-sufficiency and innovation.

-You must find an alternative approach to artificial intelligence (AI) development in China as US sanctions continue to block access to advanced semiconductors and chip-making equipment.
+You must find an alternative approach to (AI) development in China as US sanctions continue to block access to advanced semiconductors and chip-making equipment.
 Industry experts suggest that China leverages its supercomputing technology developed over the past two decades to overcome these restrictions.

 Leveraging supercomputing technology